casper-ecosystem/signer/README.md

 > Casper Signer will soon be replaced by [Casper Wallet](https://www.casperwallet.io/)
 > - If you are an existing Signer user looking to change/update, we recommend that you migrate to Casper Wallet when it is launched.
 > - If you are building a new DApp or Application, we recommend that you directly integrate it with Casper Wallet.
-> - For more details, please refer to the [Casper Wallet User Guide](https://www.casperwallet.io/user-guide).
+> - For more details, please refer to the [Casper Wallet Documentation](https://casperwallet.io/develop).